Teach for America

 Corps members are paid directly by the school districts for which they work and generally receive the same salaries and benefits as other entry-level teachers.
-Teach For America is a member of AmeriCorps, the national service network, through which corps members are eligible to receive loan forbearance and interest payment on qualified student loans, as well as an education award of $4,725 at the end of each year of service.
+Teach For America is a member of AmeriCorps, the national service network, through which corps members are eligible to receive loan forbearance and interest payment on qualified student loans.

 In 1989, Wendy Kopp proposed the creation of a national teacher corps in her senior thesis at Princeton University.
 Convinced that many accomplished recent college graduates seek work that offers significant responsibility and makes a real difference in the world, the 21-year-old Kopp raised $2.5 million of start-up funding, hired a skeleton staff, and launched a grassroots recruiting campaign.

 During Teach For America’s first year (1990), 500 corps members taught in six low-income communities.

 A foundation led by Meg Whitman, CEO of HP, invested $10 million in Teach for America in October 2011.